 - Maintain a healthy diet, rich in antioxidants, such as vitamins A, C, E, zinc, selenium and magnesium can also be beneficial

-In the UK, we can experience high levels of UV, even in the winter, when it is cold, but sunny.
-The higher the UV Index, the greater the dose rate of eye and skin damaging UV radiation.
-You must remember to protect your eyes at all times, as UV can age both the eyes, and skin around the eyes.
+In the UK, we can experience high levels of UV, even in the winter, when it is cold but sunny.
+The higher the UV Index, the greater the dose rate of the eye and skin-damaging UV radiation.
+You must remember to protect your eyes at all times, as UV can age both the eyes and skin around the eyes.
 We also need to be aware that certain types of thin cloud can even magnify the ultraviolet radiation strength.

 How will cataracts affect my vision?